rustdelhi/rustdelhi.in/README.md

 > [!IMPORTANT]
 > This is an Unofficial group and is not endorsed by The Rust foundation.
+>

+## How to Contribute

+We welcome contributions from the community!
+If you have any ideas, improvements, or bug fixes, please submit a pull request.
+You can also report issues or request features through our GitHub repository.

 ## Getting Started Locally